Featured image: 'The Work'. (O O)

 This problem invades all forms of widespread media.
 For example, the Bechdel test for films uncovers a systemic problem for actresses, where many big movies do not pass three modest criteria: Namely that a film (1) has to have at least two [named] women in it, who (2) talk to each other and (3) about something besides a man.
 A surprising number of movies fail, as countless women fit into heroine roles or play no significant part whatsoever.
 Further, as recently discovered by Jennifer Lawrence, women are serially underrepresented and underpaid.

 The music industry is definitely guilty too.
 Artists and dancers frequently portray both genders in extreme but relatable social situations in music videos.
 Women in barely any clothing dance around men for their pleasure.
-Men parade materialistic possessions, including gold jewellery and cars, boasting their dominance and ostensible success.
+Men parade their possessions materialistically, including gold jewellery and cars, and diss rivals, praying to boast dominance but only within a silly game.

 Elsewhere, through celebrity culture we are generally taught that men age well but women don’t, further empowering men.
 More perversely, though, children—particularly girls—are often sexualised.
-In one case The Daily M*** referred to an eight-year-old as a ‘leggy beauty’.
+In one case I saw the Daily Mail referred to an eight-year-old as a ‘leggy beauty’.
 Following some thought on this topic, I believe that this is a strategy designed to sexualise women from an early age.
 That is, all the way until they are adults, at which point they begin to fear aging!

 Jennifer Aniston rightly contested these attitudes: ‘The objectification and scrutiny we put women through is absurd and disturbing…I resent being made to feel ‘less than’ because my body is changing…We are complete with or without a mate, with or without a child…We get to decide for ourselves what is beautiful when it comes to our bodies.’

-Celebrity culture also forged the idea that, through ‘Team Jolie’ and ‘Team Aniston’, women should be fighting over men and that women fail to recover from breakups.
+Celebrity culture also forged the idea that, as members of ‘Team Jolie’ and ‘Team Aniston’, women should be fighting over men and that women generally fail to recover from breakups, not men.
 How archaic.

 But there isn’t a winning gender here: male celebrities also set unrealistic standards.
 Whereas women are ordered be lean, men are encouraged to lose their guts and gain muscle mass.
 Moreover, both groups are scared into convention.
 Women are encouraged to have a family by a certain age; men, such as Leonardo DiCaprio, are derided for being bachelors.